Charles Fincher: Career

-In 2008, Fincher was commissioned by the ABA's Council of Appellate Staff Attorneys (CASA) to paint a fantasy illustration of Constitutional law professor Erwin Chemerinsky as a shortstop with the Chicago Cubs, the scholar's favorite team.
+In 2008, Fincher was commissioned by the ABA's Council of Appellate Staff Attorneys (CASA) to paint a fantasy illustration of constitutional law professor Erwin Chemerinsky as a shortstop with the Chicago Cubs, the scholar's favorite team.
 The painting was presented to Chemerinsky at a conference.

-Fincher practices at The Allison Law Firm, a private firm that specializes in serious injury and wrongful death lawsuits, in South Padre Island, Texas.
+Fincher practices at the Allison Law Firm, a private firm in South Padre Island, Texas that specializes in serious injury and wrongful death lawsuits.